renovatebot/renovate/docs/usage/key-concepts/scheduling.md

 When we talk about scheduling Renovate, there are 2 senses in which you can schedule Renovate:

-- A global sense: when the bot is allowed to do work at all
+- A global sense: when the bot is allowed to do work at all.
+This is determined by the bot admin using tools such as `cron`
 - A specific sense: when Renovate is allowed to look for updates to a specific dependency

 While as an end user you may think of scheduling in terms of when you allow it to raise updates, it's important to remember that such updates can only occur if the bot gets the opportunity to run within the schedule window you provide.